moshejasper/kindisperse/README.md

-This package supplements these papers by supplying methods for (a) importing and exporting information about distances and kinship relationships for pairs of individuals, (b) estimating the axial distribution (axial sigma for dispersal or position distributions) from empirical distributions of kin-pairs, and (c) estimating the intergenerational (parent-offspring) dispersal distribution (axial sigma) that underlies the distributions of multiple phased kin categories.
+This package supplements these papers by supplying methods for (a) importing and exporting information about distances and kinship relationships for dyads of individuals, (b) estimating the axial distribution (axial sigma for dispersal or position distributions) from empirical distributions of kin-dyads, and (c) estimating the intergenerational (parent-offspring) dispersal distribution (axial sigma) that underlies the distributions of multiple phased kin categories.
 This package also implements several simulation tools for